Who is on my advising Team?

-Your HCOL advising relationship lasts as long as you are a student in the Honors College.
-During your first year, an HCOL academic advisor works with you as your navigate the transition from high school to college and begins an ongoing conversation with you about your academic interests and future career goals.
-The same advsior works with students in their second year to discuss choice of major, career goals, and plans for study abroad when appropriate.
+In your second year, these conversations continue as you affirm your choice of major, career goals, and plans for study abroad when appropriate.
 This is also the time to build mentoring relationships with faculty in their home colleges early in their second year; those faculty relationships form the basis of a great deal of HCOL-related Junior and Senior-year advising when the focus is on preparation for and then execution of the Senior Thesis project.
-Students in the Honors College will often find that advisors in the Fellowships, Opportunities, and Undergratuate Reearch office are enormously valuable throughout their career at UVM, but in particular during the final two years.
+Students in the Honors College will often find that advisors in the Fellowships, Opportunities, and Undergraduate Research office are enormously valuable throughout their career at UVM, but in particular during the final two years.
 And students are, of course, welcome to seek advice from HCOL staff at any time during their time in the Honors College.